If your garlic plants are starting to show odd spots or their growth has slowed down, you’re not alone.

 Image source: Theplantlady

-Lesion Nematode cause stunted growth and round or irregular lesions on the roots.
-There aren’t too many ways to get rid of them but you can treat your garlic bulbs in hot water can help to control them.
+Lesion Nematode causes stunted growth and round or irregular lesions on the roots.
+There aren’t too many ways to get rid of them, but treating your garlic bulbs in hot water can help control them.

 Cook them in 100°F water for 30 minutes, don’t let the water get too hot or the bulbs won’t germinate.